inaka/guidelines/README.md

 * Updates and documents regularly the project's status and informs the client
 * Needs to know about every customer interaction and has to assure the tone is always proper and that every request is handled appropriately.
-* Follows the conventions as defined in the [guidelines document](https://docs.google.com/a/inakanetworks.com/document/d/1QaNdEa-_hcq6m-Jmn4xHlzxlqTmxmMv19V4JO58LQdI/edit)
+* Follows the conventions defined at Inaka
 * Makes sure before the project's kick off to have all relevant materials available for the developers (required wireframes, assets, as well as our templated document describing the font sizes, typefaces, color palette, etc.
-  You can view these documents here [here][styles-guidelines] and [here][styles-guidelines2]).
 * Makes sure all necessary repos are set up before development starts.
 * Makes sure the ops team sets up the required environments and our standard project tools for each project.